ScooloV/bbpedia/docs/core_rules/blood_bowl_stadia.md

 Each team has its own dugout, a safe haven at pitch side where reserves can warm up, where the injured can be tended to and where important game information is tracked:

-1. The Reserves box, where fitt and healthy players stand ready for the next drive.
+1. The Reserves box, where fit and healthy players stand ready for the next drive.
 2. The Knocked-out box, where players removed from play due to minor injury recover.
 3. The Casualty box, where seriously hurt players are tended and where those who won't play again are stored until the final whistle.
 4. Turn trackers.
 These are vital, helping everyone know which turn it is and how long remains of the current half and the game.
 The Turn trackers are covered in greater detail on pages 20 and 42.